randomparity/ai-review-hook/README.md

 *   `--jobs`, `-j`: Number of parallel jobs for reviewing multiple files (default: 1)
 *   `--allow-unsafe-base-url`: Allow custom base URLs other than official OpenAI endpoints
 *   `--output-file`: File to save the complete review output
+*   `--include-files`: File patterns to include for review (e.g., '*.py' or '*.py,*.js').
+Can be specified multiple times.
+If not specified, all files are included by default.
+*   `--exclude-files`: File patterns to exclude from review (e.g., '*.test.py' or '*.test.*,*.spec.*').
+Can be specified multiple times.
+Exclude patterns take precedence over include patterns.
 *   `-v`, `--verbose`: Enable verbose logging

 ## Security Features